TomatenKuchenDEV/docs/docs/weblate.md

 ## Languages {#langs}

 Currently, TomatenKuchen is translated into German and English manually.
-The translations into the languages French and Hungarian are done using DeepL.
+The translations into the languages French and Hungarian are done using the DeepL translator.

 ## Documentation {#docs}

-The content and translation of this documention is done on [GitHub](https://github.com/DEVTomatoCake/tk-docs).
+The content and translation can be edited on [GitHub](https://github.com/TomatenKuchenDEV/docs).

 If you want to help with the docs, create a GitHub account, fork the repository, edit the file and create a Pull Request with your changes.